sejori/peko/README.md

 server.addRoute("/do-stuff", Peko.cacher(cache), () => new Response(Date.now()));
 ```

-<h2 id="cool">The modern edge is cool because...</h2>
+And that's it!
+Check out the API docs for deeper info.
+Otherwise happy coding 🤓

+<h2 id="cool">Motivations</h2>

-The client-server gap practically disappears.
+The modern JS edge is great because the client-server gap practically disappears.
 We can have all of the SEO and UX benefits of SSR without any JavaScript transpilation or bundling.
 We can use modules and classes in the browser until users decide they want cloud compute.
 If we want TS source we can [emit](https://github.com/denoland/deno_emit) JS versions of code.
 This completely eliminates part of the traditional JavaScript toolchain, increasing project maintainability and simplicity, all while making our software even faster.

 Better yet, Peko is not build for any specific frontend framework or library.
 You can use barebones HTML, React, Preact, Vue... you name it (if you do set up a React or Vue project please consider opening a PR to the examples).
 Simply plug your app-rendering logic into the [Render](https://deno.land/x/peko@v1.0.0/handlers/ssr.ts?s=Render) function of an [ssrHandler](https://doc.deno.land/https://deno.land/x/peko/lib/handlers/ssr.ts).